|Introduction to winter sports in Japan

 There’s a number of reasons for this - consistent snowfall; massive amounts of snowfall; often excellent powder conditions; varied and challenging terrain; literally hundreds of resorts, many easily accessible by car and train; natural 'onsen' hot springs to soak in after a day on the slopes… to name just a few.

 It is only in recent years that the ski slopes of Japan have started to be recognized internationally as a prime destination for skiers and snowboarders.

-We’d like to think that SnowJapan, online since the autumn of 1999, has played a part in getting the word out.
-We’re still here in 2013 with a brand new version of our website representing a major step forward and with further big plans for the future.
+We’d like to think that SnowJapan, online since the autumn of 1999, has played a big part in getting the word out.
+We’re still here in 2018 and growing every season, adding new content and functionality.

 In this introductory guide, we want to provide some background to winter sports in Japan.

 A bit of history, a flavour of what to expect and a short introduction to some of the more popular areas of Japan.

 Snow in Japan?!

 The most enduring image of the Japanese countryside is possibly the stunning countryside in the spring, summer and autumn months of the year.